 The most common question…

-What is the Difference between an Assistance Dog, Therapy Dog and a Companion Dog?
+What is the Difference between an Assistance, Therapy and Companion Dogs in Australia?

 Assistance Dogs